Pegasus

 Feeds

 I needed the import/export functionality because it's always best to be able to export the data via the app itself.
 Without this, I would have needed to backup the database manually, or generate SQL scripts, etc. This way, I can easily export/import whenever needed without having to access the hosting server.
 Plus, having the raw data in XML format means I can do more with it.
-Let's say I wanted to write a desktop client to read the data, or perhaps I want to transform the data and extract some information, etc.
+Let's say I wanted to write a desktop client to read the data, or perhaps I want to transform the data and extract some information, you get the gist.

 Settings